Quick start

 [First allele/Second allele]— e.g.,[A/G][First/Second/Third/Fourth]— for multi-allelic variants[IUPAC code]— e.g.,[R]for A/G,[S]for G/C[Target Nucleotide]— single nucleotide if only one allele needs targeting

 Keep flanking regions long enough to allow design of allele-specific primers away from problematic local repeats.
-Two, three, or four allelic variants may be included.

 >1